Update on the proposed Nicholas II museum complex in Mogliev

 The history of the monastery is closely connected with the last Tsar and his family.
 Between 1915-1917, the headquarters of the Supreme Commander-in-Chief of the Russian Armed Forces was located in Mogilev.
 During that time, Nicholas II and his family often attended Divine Liturgies held in St. Nicholas Cathedral.

 During the canonization by the Russian Orthodox Church of the New Martyrs and Confessors of Russia of the 20th century in the summer of 2000, a ceremonial portrait of the emperor was miraculously found in the niche of an old wall of one of the houses in Mogilev.
-Local Orthodox Christians, believing the discovery as a blessed meaning in coincidence and turned the portrait into an icon, transferring it to the St. Nicholas Cathedral.
+Local Orthodox Christians, believing the discovery as a miracle and turned the portrait into an icon, transferring it to the St. Nicholas Cathedral.

 The icon hangs today, on the left side-altar of the church consecrated in memory of the Holy Royal Martyrs.
 A five-ruble gold coin is also attached to the icon, which was once presented to the boy Simeon Khalipov by Emperor Nicholas II during a visit to the monastery.